Symbol letters of Feynman integrals from Gram determinants: Bootstrapping algebraic letters

+\paragraph{Criterion 2: compatibility with the recursive structure.} We require that either $A,C$ or $D,E$ are linked by the one-directional arrows in the graph of the recursive structure.
+In other words, if two Grams $G_1,G_2$ are linked, then $G_1$ should appear in either a super- or a sub-BR of where $G_2$ appears.

-To consider $W(\hat{B},\hat{A}\hat{C})$ as a candidate, we first require that $A,C \in \mathcal{G}_2$.
-This is natural because all square roots in the CDEs can only arise from the square roots in LS, which correspond to the maximal-localized Grams in $\mathcal{G}_2$.
-In addition, we demand that $\hat{A}\hat{C}$ is not a perfect square since it would result in a rational letter.
-Furthermore, we require that both $\hat{A}\hat{C}$ and $\hat{D}\hat{E}=-(\hat{B}+\sqrt{\hat{A}\hat{C}})(\hat{B}-\sqrt{\hat{A}\hat{C}})$ can be factorized into products of the rational letters obtained previously.
+\paragraph{Criterion 3: compatibility with rational letters.} We require that both $\hat{A}\hat{C}$ and $\hat{D}\hat{E}=-(\hat{B}+\sqrt{\hat{A}\hat{C}})(\hat{B}-\sqrt{\hat{A}\hat{C}})$ can be factorized into products of the rational letters obtained previously.
 This condition arises from the fact that all singularities within the family should already be contained in the rational letters.
-Finally, we require that either $A,C$ or $D,E$ are linked by the one-directional arrows in the graph of the recursive structure.
-In other words, if two Grams $G_1,G_2$ are linked, then $G_1$ should appear in either a super- or a sub-BR of where $G_2$ appears.
-The above criteria, with $A,C \leftrightarrow D,E$, can be readily used to decide whether $W(\hat{B},-\hat{D}\hat{E})$ is a candidate.